Test the UI with MTA

 Get started

-• Start by importing the Connector.
-This module requires the playwright driver bundle jar file in your userlib directory.
-See the documentation in the Mendix Marketplace on how to download this jar file.
+- Start by importing the Playwright Connector.
+This module requires the playwright driver bundle jar file in your userlib directory if you want to run Playwright on your local machine.
+Download the jar file here: https://repo1.maven.org/maven2/com/microsoft/playwright/driver-bundle/1.49.0/driver-bundle-1.49.0.jar

 It is recommended for first-time users to use the Example App to get started.